tasker-project/tasker/readme.md

  * `flask run`
  * Open http://localhost:5000 in a browser

 That should show a simple form and when you submit entries, a list of the recorded entries.
+Test.